alsmola/graphgrc/nist80053/sa-3.md

-# SA-3 - System Development Life Cycle
+# NIST 800-53v5 - SA-3 - System Development Life Cycle
 - Acquire, develop, and manage the system using \[ Assignment: system-development life cycle \] that incorporates information security and privacy considerations;
 - Define and document information security and privacy roles and responsibilities throughout the system development life cycle;
 - Identify individuals having information security and privacy roles and responsibilities; and